Looking for ideas to landscape a small backyard? You’re in luck.

 - Consider scale.
 Installing plants that are too large or too small for your yard will affect its curb appeal.

-- Frame your house with trees, being careful not to block the view of the house.
+- Frame your house with trees, but be careful not to block the view of the house.
+Choose a compact tree shape.

 - Balance the landscape.
 Don’t overplant in one area while neglecting other areas.